WP2.3 Component Survey

 Welcome

-This survey collects the actual deployment status of WP2.3 building block components across all deployEMDS pilot sites.
+This survey collects the actual deployment status of WP2.3 building block components across all deployEMDS implementation sites.
 WHY IS THIS INFORMATION COLLECTED?
-The coordination team currently lacks a reliable, self-reported picture of which technical components are deployed, tested, blocked, or not started at each pilot site.
+The coordination team currently lacks a reliable, self-reported picture of which technical components are deployed, tested, blocked, or not started at each implementation site.
 Existing tracking tools are coordinator-maintained and do not capture the ground truth.
 This survey fills that gap with a structured self-assessment from each site.
 HOW WILL THE RESULTS BE USED?
 Results will be aggregated into a component status heatmap and a blockers report.
 Both will be shared with the full consortium, including WP2 leads.
 Individual site responses (verbatim) will also be made available.
 The aggregated results will serve as a baseline for ongoing tracking and will inform coordination decisions, demo planning, and support allocation for the remaining project period.
 The EC may request this information at any time.
 WHY NOW?
 The April technical demo is confirmed, deliverable writing starts in June, and all use cases must demonstrate data sharing by July.
 We need an accurate baseline now to identify gaps and allocate support in time.
-WHY IS THE COORDINATION TEAM LEADING THIS?
-This falls within the coordination mandate (WP1) to ensure the EC has an accurate project status.
-WP2 colleagues have been consulted on the technical content and will have full access to results.
-WHO SHOULD RESPOND: • One response per use case (e.g., BAR01 = 1 response, BUD01 = 1, BUD02 = 1) • Completed jointly by the Pilot Lead (WP4 SPOC) and their Technical Buddy (WP2.4) • If only one person can respond, the person closest to the technical deployment should fill it in WHAT WE ASK: • For each building block component, report its ACTUAL status today • If something is blocked, tell us what is blocking it • Be honest: this survey is not an evaluation.
+WHO IS LEADING THIS?
+This exercise is led by the coordination team (WP1) in close consultation with WP2.
+The technical content of this questionnaire has been validated with WP2 colleagues.
+WP2 leads will have full access to all results and will be involved in defining follow-up actions.
+WHO SHOULD RESPOND: • One response per use case (e.g., BAR01 = 1 response, BUD01 = 1, BUD02 = 1) • Completed jointly by the Pilot Lead (WP4 SPOC — Single Point of Contact) and their Technical Buddy (WP2.4) • If only one person can respond, the person closest to the technical deployment should fill it in WHAT WE ASK: • For each building block component, report its ACTUAL status today • If something is blocked, tell us what is blocking it • Be honest: this survey is not an evaluation.
 It is a coordination tool to identify where support is needed before the project end CONFIDENTIALITY: • Responses are visible to the coordination team • All results (aggregated and verbatim) will be shared with WP2 leads and the consortium • Individual site names will not be shared externally without consent Questions marked with * are mandatory.
+Questions are numbered sequentially starting from Q1.1.
 DEADLINE: [TO SET — suggested: 10 calendar days from distribution]

 Identification